 My work takes me to areas that are less heard of and struggle with problems that most people are either not aware of or don't really care about.
-One commonality that I have noticed in all of these spaces is a dearth of local people as leaders working towards development and growth of their communities and regions.
+One commonality that I have noticed in all of these spaces is a dearth of local people as leaders working towards the development and growth of their communities and regions.
 The search for better livelihood takes most of the people from rural and tribal areas away from their land.
 Those who are left behind continue to struggle for their basic rights and needs.
-There is high dependency on external people or organisations for support to make ends meet.
+There is a high dependency on external people or organizations for support to make ends meet.

 Observing a similar pattern across so many places as an external agency, I always wonder, how sustainable is this?
 For how long can a community operate with external support?
 While most of our society has looked up to those in positions of authority to solve problems, the need for more and more individuals to take responsibility for the changes they want to see is urgent and much required.

 In my quest for such individuals and leaders, I came across some very powerful stories of what grass-root leadership can look like across various geographies and contexts.

 Nisha comes from a marginalized community forced to live on the outskirts of a village called Kotri in the Ajmer district of Rajasthan and struggles for her basic food and water needs.
 Being the eldest daughter, she supported her family by grazing cattle and fetching water from far-away places.

 Manthan, an NGO based in Kotri came to know about Nisha in 2009 and immediately realized that there are different problems that need to be addressed to bring Nisha out of child labor and get her to school.

 Manthan built water tanks for her family so that she wouldn’t have to go too far to fetch water and could save time.
 After some convincing, she was finally allowed to study at the night school after completing her household work during the daytime.
 Nisha performed exceptionally in school and got admission to a government school.
 She continued to excel in her class.